confluentinc/cp-ansible/VARIABLES.md

 ***

-### custom_log4j
+### log4j_rolling_enabled

-Boolean to enable cp-ansible's Custom Log4j Configuration across all components
+Boolean to configure ZK, Kafka, Connect, and ksqlDBs logging with RollingFileAppender and log cleanup.
+Not necessary for other components

 Default:  true